Table of Contents

 DataMiner Objects Models: Selected subset of fields from DomInstance objects will now be read from the repository API [ID 44600]

 Since DataMiner 10.6.0/10.6.1, it is possible to read only a selected subset of fields from DomInstance objects.
-In order to further enhance performance, from now on, it will be possible to read such subsets from the repository API.
+In order to further enhance performance, from now on, those subsets will be read from the repository API.

 Currently, the repository API will still request the full objects from the database and extract the required values.